onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 "Old is the new new," writes Steven Poole, author of *Rethink: The Surprising History of Ideas* (Scribner, 2016).
 Poole insists that ours is "an an age of ***re***-discovery.
 Because surprisingly often, it turns out, innovation depends on old ideas.”

 So we will explore the "old ideas" of Jesus, the master disciple-maker.
 We'll study his methods and techniques for training his disciples.
 Could it be that those methods are just as divine as his teachings?
 We will also look into the possible causes for the church's current inability and/or unwillingness to make disciples.
 How and why did we settle onto this current form of church?
 What are we allowed to change?
-Are we even to change if it means greater effectiveness?
+Are we even willing to change if it means greater effectiveness?

-Regardless of how reluctant we may be to accept it, the data is overwhelming clear: we are not currently producing disciples of Jesus.
-We must accept responsibility for that failure, diligently search the Scriptures for the answers, and be prepared to change - or even completely discard - anything that hinders our disciple-making abilities.
+Regardless of how reluctant we may be to accept it, the data is overwhelmingly clear: we are not currently producing disciples of Jesus.
+We must accept responsibility for that failure, diligently search the Scriptures for the answers, and be prepared to change, or even completely discard, anything - yes, *anything* - that hinders our disciple-making abilities.

 ## ...the Art of